Powerbridge Technologies Co., Ltd.: Powerbridge Technologies Announces Successful Launch of its Cross-Border eCommerce SaaS Service Platform

 Powerbridge Cross-Border eCommerce SaaS Service Platform ("Powererbridge Cross-Border Platform") is a strategic cooperation with Macau Association of Supply Chain and Macau Chamber of Commerce of Portuguese-speaking Countries.
 The cooperation aims to operate Macau cross border business transactions and supply chain integration services through Powerbridge Cross-Border Platform.
 The cross border orders are now available with Macau Wang Gei Hang online APP.
 Macao Wang Gei Hang is founded since 1975 and it is the first service platform provider for cross border eCommerce in Macau.

-Additionally, Powerbridge has successfully developed a cooperative partnership with one of the eCommerce giants in China, Pinduoduo International (NASDAQ:PDD).
-The partnership promotes Powerbridge Cross-Border Platform in Zhuhai Cross-Border Industrial Zone, a newly recognized cross-border servicing port for Pinduoduo International.
+Additionally, Powerbridge has successfully developed a cooperative partnership with one of the leading eCommerce companies in China.
+The partnership promotes Powerbridge Cross-Border Platform in Zhuhai Cross-Border Industrial Zone, a newly recognized cross-border servicing port.

 Powerbridge CrossBorder Platform provides vastly enhanced conveniency and helps to improve cross border business activities by connecting trade participants and to provide one-stop services such as cross-border bonded warehouse service, customs declaration service, as well as logistics service and financial service to the enterprises.